Platforms for broadcasting live gigs include Facebook Live, Periscope, YouTube, YouNow, ConcertWindow, and StageIt. They are not all created equal.

 But the fact that the site is so popular means there is value for musicians.
 This could be a good place to do short promotional videos and drive traffic to your other sites, but as a professional broadcasting application for performing musicians, it has a long way to go.

+Other platforms to check out include StageIt and Twitch, Amazon’s live video streaming service.
 Explore and experiment!
 You will find that every platform has its pluses and minuses.

 You can also post links to your online merch store.
 Like the music guru Martin Atkins says, “It’s not your audience’s fault if you don’t have anything to sell.”
-Use your opportunities in front of any audience – online or in-person – to promote whatever you are selling: CDs, vinyl, T-shirts, doggie skins, etc.
+Use your opportunities in front of any audience – online or in-person – to promote whatever you are selling: CDs, vinyl, T-shirts, hoodies, etc.

 YouTube allows you to monetize your videos using AdWords, but you need over 10,000 views to be considered for the program.